PeterGamma/Live-stream-of-EEG-sensor-data/README.md

 .
 .

 The ADS1299 Kit contains the TI ADS1299 chip.
-Therefore, the data of the paper "comparison of Cyton with medical grade g.tec devices" hould also apply to the  ADS1299 Kit:
+Therefore, the data of the paper "comparison of Cyton with medical grade g.tec devices" should also apply to the  ADS1299 Kit:

 .
 .